 - Psychological injuries from the trauma of the accident, including post-traumatic stress disorder (PTSD)

 In more serious accidents, a distracted driver could cause death to a loved one.
 If you have been harmed as a result of someone else’s reckless decision to drive while distracted, you may be entitled to compensation for your injuries, vehicular damages, or the loss of a loved one.
 Contact an experienced distracted driving accident attorney today!

 Perenich, Caulfield, Avril & Noyes (formerly Perenich & Carroll) was founded in 1955.
 We are exclusively invested in helping personal injury victims— and their loved ones — win compensation and find justice.
 We approach every case with passion, experience, and dedication, and strive to provide the answers you need, when you need them.

-If you are seeking help after a car accident, please contact us.
+If you are looking for a distracted driving accident attorney, please contact us.
 We’ll see you through.